One of the first things I thought about when buying my camper was how to keep it secure.

 This lock is made of high-strength steel that goes into the latch of your travel trailer.
 The purpose of this lock is to prevent someone from lifting the latch and connecting to your camper.
 These are made by different brands and come with a set of keys.

-You may be thinking, but how does this help keep my unit secure?
+You may be thinking, but how does this help secure my unit?

 Think of this as a steering wheel lock for your car.
 But instead of being on your steering wheel, it’s on your hitch.
 It helps by keeping the hitch secure on your vehicle.
 Without a hitch, you’re stranded and won’t be able to tow your camper anywhere.

 Do not skimp on insurance coverage for your camper or RV.
-This is an essential piece to making sure you are both covered and compensated if something were to go wrong.
+This is essential to ensuring you are both covered and compensated if something were to go wrong.

 Make sure you cover all the bases regarding the payoff if it were to get stolen or totaled.
-And just like an automobile policy, make sure you’re well-equipped with both comprehensive and collision insurance.
+And just like an automobile policy, ensure you’re well-equipped with comprehensive and collision insurance.

 Our final item is more theft recovery than theft prevention.
-This small unit that you can hide anywhere in your camper is the size of a cell phone and constantly transmits a GPS signal to where the camper is located.
+This small unit you can hide anywhere in your camper is the size of a cell phone and constantly transmits a GPS signal to the camper is location.

 Pros: You will be able to locate your unit by your phone or desktop with a simple login.
 It will tell you exactly where your camper is located.

 Cons: Depending on where you are and the signal it is using will determine how long the battery will last.
-It operates on both GPS and cell phone towers for accuracy and to make sure it always stays online.
+It operates on GPS and cell phone towers for accuracy and to ensure it always stays online.
 Battery charging takes up to four hours.

 The unit does require a monthly, quarterly, semi-annual, or annual subscription to use the service, but it’s well worth it for the peace of mind.